Finn Hudson: Season 5

 "The Quarterback", the third episode of the fifth season, opens three weeks after Finn's funeral.
 No cause of death is given.
 Kurt, in a voiceover, explains that it is not the circumstances of Finn's death that matter, but how he lived his life.
+A memorial tree is planted on the campus at McKinley High along with a commemorative plaque in his honor.
+A grieving Rachel returns to Lima wearing her 'Finn' necklace, and presents a photo plaque of Finn to Mr. Schuester with Finn's famous quote from season 2 "the show's gotta go all over the place or something" and they hang it in the choir room.
+From this point forward, Finn's image and memory are occasionally referenced throughout the remainder of the series.

+In the eleventh episode "City of Angels," Finn is honored at the National show choir competition in Los Angeles.
+Finn's parents are in attendance as chaperones as New Directions performs all Finn's favorite songs for the competition, where Sam holds up Finn's drumsticks at the end of their performance.
+During the competition a scandal unfolds as Finn's photo plaque - which was brought along as both reminder and inspiration - is stolen by their rival choir in an effort to sabotage New Direction's performance.
+The plaque is eventually recovered after the competition.

 Season 6

-In the flashback episode "2009", the original Glee club members have second thoughts about Finn being the leader of the new club.
-After talking about how different Finn is from the other school jocks, they decide to let him stay in the club.
-The scene moves to the New Directions, with Finn, singing Don't Stop Believing from the "Pilot" episode.

-In the series finale "Dreams Come True", U.S. Vice President Sue Sylvester rededicates the McKinley High auditorium to be named in honor of Finn.
+In the flashback episode "2009", the original Glee club members have second thoughts about Finn being in the club.
+After talking about how different Finn is from the other school jocks and recognizing he is more like them, they decide to let him stay in the club.
+The scene moves to the New Directions including Finn, singing Don't Stop Believing from the previously aired "Pilot" episode.
+In the series finale "Dreams Come True", U.S. Vice President Sue Sylvester rededicates the McKinley High auditorium to be renamed the Finn Hudson Memorial Auditorium.